-I had mentioned attending a Lifestyle Design workshop in Abu Dhabi in my last post.
+I mentioned attending a Lifestyle Design workshop in Abu Dhabi in my last post.
 It was very interesting to meet like-minded people who share your thoughts and life goals.
 It was a ladies only full-day Masterclass workshop.
-All of us shared a love for life, some amount of spiritual enlightenment and most of all, we felt like we needed to make a change to our lives or lifestyles.
+All of us shared a love for life and spiritual enlightenment.
+Most of all, we felt like we needed to make a change to our lives or lifestyles.

-If you would like to learn more and stay updated with similar workshops and events, you can subscribe to My Chi Journey‘s newsletter and follow them on social media.
-I think that the group is very relevant to all of us.
-These days, no matter how much money you’re making at your corporate role, everyone is longing to live a more vivid and free lifestyle.
-A lifestyle that allows us to do what we love most and are mostly passionate about, while having the freedom to work flexible and customized set of hours.
+Would you like to stay updated with similar workshops and events?
+If so, you can subscribe to My Chi Journey‘s newsletter.
+You can also follow them on social media.
+The group is very relevant to all of us.
+These days, everyone is longing to live a more vivid and free lifestyle.
+A lifestyle that allows us to do what we love most.
+What we are mostly passionate about.
+Also, while having the freedom to work flexible and customized hours.

-My light bulb moment during the exciting day came when one of the attendants at the workshop (a lady based in Abu Dhabi) stated that she was familiar with my blog!
+My light bulb moment came during the exciting day.
+A workshop participant from Abu Dhabi stated she was familiar with my blog!
 Another lady who was attending the workshop from Dubai told me that this is a clear sign that my blog is successful and a validation for me.
 Being into spirituality herself, she believed that I got the affirmation that I was looking for and that it’s an evident sign that I should continue with this journey.

 - The private plunge pools at the spa’s wet room facility don’t have water jets in them.
 So, they don’t have the same effect as a Jacuzzi.
 The water in them is still.

 - The water temperature at the 39-degree plunge pool was not warm enough.
 It definitely didn’t feel like 39 degrees in there.
 It was much cooler than that.